Master List of Hotlines and Resources in the Philippines

 For affordable medication, go to the pharmacy section of the National Center for Mental Health (NCMH).
 Just bring your prescription.
 Medication is cheaper there.
 For example, something that would cost ₱100 per pill in Mercury Drug is only ₱25 in NCMH.
 The NCMH Pharmacy is open on weekdays until 5pm only.

 If you have a diagnosed mental health condition such as clinical depression, bipolar disorder, and schizophrenia, you are eligible to get a PWD Card in the Philippines.
 The card will give you discounts on medication, hospitalization, groceries, etc. Click here to find out how you can apply.
+If your carry a legitimate PWD card and an establishment tries to shame, belittle, or reject your mental health diagnosis (also called psychosocial disability), you may report them to PWD Philippines.

 Low-Cost Mental Health Services in the Philippines